johannschopplich/kirby-headless/README.md

 ### Templates

-Create templates just like you normally would in any Kirby project.
-Instead of writing HTML, we build arrays and encode them to JSON.
-The internal route handler will add the correct content type and also handles caching (if enabled).
+Write templates as you would in any other Kirby project.
+But instead of returning HTML, they return JSON.
+The internal route handler adds the correct content type and also handles caching (if enabled).

-> [!TIP]
+> [!INFO]
-> Kirby Headless overrides the global Kirby routes for this feature.
-To opt-out, set the `headless.routes` option to `false` in your `config.php`.
+> Kirby Headless doesn't interfere with Kirby's default routing.
+To opt-in, follow the [setup instructions](#setup).

 <details>
 <summary>👉 Example template</summary>